 In this stage, an attempt was made to select the best alternative.

-This is a point at which the solution is formally accepted an adopted.
+This is a point at which the solution is formally accepted and adopted.

-It is the real point of the decision making of the evolution of various alternative The most workable and fit alternative is selected.
+It is the real point of the decision-making of the evolution of various alternatives the most workable and fit alternative is selected.